KnezIker/CNN/README.md

 	addi	a5,a5,1		# Increment g
 	sw	a5,-36(s0)      # Store value of the loop counter (g) on the stack
 ```
-This code does the same to u for loop as .L94 did for j loop.
-Also its drectly above of .L96<br>
+This code handles the u loop in the same way that .L94 handles the j loop.
+Additionally, it is located directly above .L96.<br>
 .L98 assembly code:
 ```assembly
 .L98: